 The human face - and thus the mask - presents a unique concentration of sense organs: sight, smell, taste, touch, hearing.
 All clustered in a very small area.
 And so a mask becomes most alive when its senses appear to be actively engaged in exploring its environment.

 There is strong evidence to support the contention that the recognition of the mask is hard-wired into our biology.
 New-born babies are searching for the human face and registering changes in facial emotions within hours of birth.
 There are very specific conditions such as prosopagnosia and "super recognition" related to facial recognition.
 If one stares into the eyes of an upside-down human face one experiences a kind of disorienting "jump" in one's visual perception, rather like that one experiences in certain optical illusions.
 Suddenly it is not a human face at all, but a kind of monster from outer space.

 One should treat a mask with the same respect that one gives to a real human face, handling it gently, not putting it down on the floor or a chair where somebody could accidentally stand or sit on it, and not poking one's fingers into the eyes.

 A mask should be larger than the human face.
 Or smaller, like the Japanese Noh.

-There is a resonance (perhaps one might even say a sacred dimension) to the mask that is very similar to the Buddhist prayer flags and temple prayer wheels that are found in Tibet.
+There is a resonance to the Sacred Mask that is very similar to the Buddhist prayer flags and temple prayer wheels that are found in Tibet.
 Every time the flag flaps in the wind, the prayer written upon it flies off to the gods.
 Meaning is projected into space.
 Every spin of the prayer wheel reorders the universe.
 A heightened significance emerges from the enactment of a physical action.
 In a similar way, the mask moves through space and the story is revealed.
 The quality of movement is usually slow and sustained.
 For example, the mask work of "Bread and Puppet Theatre."